 The Charles Bridge statues we now see date from the early 18th century onwards, with some being added well into the 19th century.

 In our article on Prague photography, we recommend the Charles Bridge as one of the best places in Prague to shoot.
 It links the Old Town (Stare Mesto) with the Lesser Town (Mala Strana), both of which are visually breathtaking.
-Prague has long been known as the City of a Hundred Spires, and there must be at least as many statues (thirty on the Charles Bridge alone).
+Prague has long been known as the City of a Hundred Spires, and there are far more statues (thirty on the Charles Bridge alone).

 As you look towards the Old Town, the skyline is fairytale in its beauty, with some of the finest churches in Prague, the dome of St Francis Church, the spires of St Salvator and the Old Town Bridge Tower making such an arresting sight.
 Together with the statues on Charles Bridge, they make one of the best silhouettes and most beautiful cityscapes in the world.